KnusprigeNuss/EAA_A3/README.md

 NOTE: array index for vertices and colouring are the same (for the above example the first vertex 0 has to get colour 3) The last line checks for each edge once again if the start and end point really don't have the same color and outputs a prompt

+Please excuse the loading times with big number of vertices it is python after all.